 Dacula real estate is some of the most expensive in Georgia, although Dacula house values don't compare to the most expensive real estate in the U.S.

 Dacula is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dacula is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Dacula who work in sales jobs (18.44%), office and administrative support (12.26%), and maintenance occupations (6.13%).
+Overall, Dacula is a city of sales and office workers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Dacula who work in sales jobs (16.50%), office and administrative support (11.52%), and healthcare (7.54%).

 Also of interest is that Dacula has more people living here who work in computers and math than 95% of the places in the US.